 There shall be a Council of Presidents which shall serve as a continuing advisory group.
 All former presidents of the Association who are still dues-paying or honorary members of the Association are members of the Council.

-Members are to receive copies of Executive Board minutes and other appropriate material to keep them informed of Association problems and progress.
-The current President shall seek the Council’s advice, when appropriate, to aid the Board and/or staff in decision-making or planning.
+Members are to be kept informed of Association business.
+The current President may seek the Council’s advice, when appropriate, to aid the Board and/or staff in decision-making or planning.

 There shall be an opportunity for Council members who are present at the Association’s National Seminar to meet.
 The Council of Presidents shall be chaired by the Immediate Past President.

-The primary functions of the administrative staff of the Association are to manage the Association and carry out a quality program set forth in NSPRA’s Mission, Goals and Objectives.
+The primary functions of the administrative staff of the Association are to manage the Association and carry out a quality program set forth in NSPRA’s Strategic Plan.
 The administrative staff shall: